iamcco/markdown-preview.vim/README.md

     " leave from insert mode, default 0 is auto refresh markdown as you edit or " move the cursor
 ```

+### Changelog

+* 2016/01/24: support display the local picture in markdown

 --------------------------------------------------------------------------------